Old School Chicken and Egg Rice Bowl Recipe

 Method

-6. Transfer to serving bowls, garnish with green onions if desired, and serve immediately.
+5. Transfer the mixture to serving bowls, garnish with chopped green onions if desired, and serve immediately while hot.2 cups white rice

 Old School Chicken and Egg Rice Bowl